nelsonrepublic/nelsonrepublic/README.md

 <div faq="How can I sell an NFT?">

-The seller must ensure that the NFT they wish to sell is in the wallet connected to YNFT and navigate to - [https://ynft.club/sell](https://ynft.club/sell).
+The seller must ensure that the NFT they wish to sell is in the wallet connected to the platform and navigate to - [https://ynft.club/sell](https://ynft.club/sell).

-The seller confirms which method of sale they prefer - auction or fixed price.
+The seller confirms which method of sale they prefer - 'Auction' or 'Fixed Price'.
 Once confirmed, they select their NFT from the drop down list and fill out the corresponding sale details.

-Finally, they may click Sell NFT and sign the associated transactions that YNFT prompts.
+Finally, they may click 'Sell NFT' and sign the associated transactions the platform prompts.

 </div>

 <div faq="What happens once I list an item for sale?">

-The seller signs a contract that transfers their NFT to a secure YNFT wallet.
-There it will stay until an auction ends or it is purchased.
+The seller signs a contract that transfers their NFT to a secure platform wallet.
+There it will stay until an auction ends, it is purchased or the seller closes the Buy Now application.

 </div>

 <div faq="Can I edit my auction details?">

-No. Once the smart contracts and auction details have been finalized, the asset is sent to a YNFT wallet for the duration of the listing.
+No. Once the smart contracts and auction details have been finalized, the asset is sent to a platform wallet for the duration of the listing.

 </div>

 <div faq="What should I do if I no longer want my NFT to be sold or listed?">

-All sellers should be certain of their conditions and preferences of sale before they list.
-Due to the nature of the blockchain structure, sellers are unable to update preferences until YNFT permits.
+If you no longer want your NFT to be listed, you may go to the active listing and click ‘Close Buy Now’.

 </div>

 <div faq="The auction period has finished with no bidders, how may I retrieve my NFT?">

-The seller receives their NFT back by clicking ‘close auction’ on the auction page.
+The seller receives their NFT back by clicking ‘Close Auction’ on the auction page.

 </div>